 Responsible digital citizenship, which implies the responsible use of Internet and digital technology, essentially involves two sets of considerations.
 The first is geared toward individual safety and well-being when using the mechanisms of the Internet.
 These considerations are crucial given the internet’s capacity to expose one to various types of surveillance, partially unwitting information sharing, and scrutiny which is otherwise relatively limited in the course of one’s normal life.
 The second set of considerations is that digital citizenship enjoins personal responsibility when consistently and effectively utilizing the tremendously powerful tools made available through the Internet.
 At a minimum, such citizenship entails not circulating unvetted information and thereby potentially amplifying harmful acts and messages.
 Beyond this, however, given our now greater understanding of issues associated with fake news and disinformation, and our instinctive biological susceptibility to these sorts of attacks, it is time to acknowledge that digital citizenship cannot be maintained in a state of radical freedom and lack of oversight, and lack of critical cultural awareness.

 Instruments to fight fake news have proliferated in recent years, including a wide range of measures such as technical and algorithmic tools for better detection, fact-checking and removal of false content, political and government actions (including in the form of new and dedicated units in ministries and law enforcement agencies), and multilateral initiatives.
 For example, in 2018, at the European Commission’s initiative on “Tackling online disinformation”, a Code of Practice on Disinformation was created as a voluntary mechanism of self-regulatory standards to fight disinformation.
 The code was signed, among others, by Facebook, Google and Twitter.
 The Commission has carried out monitoring of the implementation of the commitments in the Code.
 Top-down approaches such as these are critical in limiting the spread of fake news and misinformation, which are of course not only dangerous in elections but in every aspect of life.
-In the context of the Covid-19 pandemicthe American Journal of Tropical Medicine and Hygiene reported that between December 2019 and April 2020, about 5,800 people were admitted to the hospital as a result of false information (rumors, conspiracy theories) spread on social media.
+In the context of the Covid-19 pandemic, the American Journal of Tropical Medicine and Hygiene reported that between December 2019 and April 2020, about 5,800 people were admitted to the hospital as a result of false information (rumors, conspiracy theories) spread on social media.
 Yet, a neurophilosophical understanding of human nature shows that to counter the appeal of fake news requires more than information campaigns – it also requires an appreciation of our emotional amoral and egoistic nature, and our profound need for human dignity.
 As elaborated in previous posts, human dignity is fundamental to human nature and even more so than the need for freedom.
 What I mean by dignity is more than the mere absence of humiliation.
 It includes a set of nine dignity needs: reason, security, human rights, accountability, transparency, justice, opportunity, innovation, and inclusiveness.
 In addition, it also requires a greater and more dedicated focus on transcultural understanding and on human civilizations’ shared history and interconnectedness.
 In the absence of transcultural understanding, and given our globalized world, the perils of fake news are poised to become existential.

 Nayef Al-Rodhan

-Nayef Al-Rodhan is a Philosopher, Neuroscientist and Geostrategist.
-He holds an MD and PhD, and was educated and worked at the Mayo Clinic, Yale, and Harvard University in the US.
-He is an Honorary Fellow of St. Antony's College, Oxford University, UK, Head of the Geopolitics and Global Futures Program, Geneva Center for Security Policy, Switzerland, Senior Research Fellow, Institute of Philosophy, School of Advanced Study, University of London, UK, Member of the Global Future Councils at the World Economic Forum, and Fellow of the Royal Society of Arts (FRSA).
+Prof. Nayef Al-Rodhanis a Philosopher, Neuroscientist and Geostrategist.
+He holds an MD and PhD, and was educated and worked at the Mayo Clinic, Yale, and Harvard University.
+He is an Honorary Fellow of St. Antony's College, Oxford University; Head of the Geopolitics and Global Futures Department at the Geneva Center for Security Policy; Senior Research Fellow at the Institute of Philosophy, School of Advanced Study, University of London; Member of the Global Future Councils at the World Economic Forum; and Fellow of the Royal Society of Arts (FRSA).

-In 2014, he was voted as one of the Top 30 most influential Neuroscientists in the world, in 2017, he was named amongst the Top 100 geostrategists in the World, and in 2022, he was named as one of the Top 50 influential researchers whose work could shape 21st-century politics and policy.
-He is a Prize-winning scholar who has written 25 books and more than 300 articles, including most recently 21st-Century Statecraft: Reconciling Power, Justice And Meta-Geopolitical InterestsSustainable History And Human DignityEmotional Amoral Egoism: A Neurophilosophy Of Human Nature And Motivations, and On Power: Neurophilosophical Foundations And Policy Implications.
+He is a prize-winning scholar who has written 25 books and more than 300 articles, including most recently 21st-Century Statecraft: Reconciling Power, Justice And Meta-Geopolitical Interests, Sustainable History And Human Dignity, Emotional Amoral Egoism: A Neurophilosophy Of Human Nature And Motivations, and On Power: Neurophilosophical Foundations And Policy Implications.
 His current research focuses on transdisciplinarity, neuro-techno-philosophy, and the future of philosophy, with a particular emphasis on the interplay between philosophy, neuroscience, strategic culture, applied history, geopolitics, disruptive technologies, Outer Space security, international relations, and global security.